KayMaks/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
-### Load the necessary packages and the data into a data set:
+### Load the necessary packages and the data into a data set

 ``` r